pltosman/pltosman/README.md

 ## I'm a Husband, and Developer!!

-- 🔭 I just launched my first article: [How you can handle HTTPS error on .Net Core Projects][course]!
+- 🔭 I just launched my first article: [How you can handle HTTPS error on .Net Core Projects][article]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute to Open Source projects